 The injection method of using Alprostadil is the most common.
 Usually, a doctor will need to show you how to give yourself an injection.
 You will also need to be shown how to prepare the mixture for injection.

-The MUSE form of Alprostadil is a form of a suppository, and the treatment method we're discussing here.
-To insert a suppository, you will first need to urinate.
+The Muse Alprostadil is a form of a Alprostadil suppository, and the treatment method we’re discussing here.
+To insert an Alprostadil suppository, you will first need to urinate.
 The small amount of urine left in your urethra may help the suppository to dissolve once inserted.

-Most of the time Alprostadil will begin to worth after the suppository has been allowed to activate for between 5 and 15 minutes.
+Most of the time the Alprostadil suppository will begin to worth after it has been allowed to activate for between 5 and 15 minutes.
 Usually, it is best to wait between 10 and 30 minutes before having sex.
 Erections achieved with Alprostadil can last for about an hour and may continue after ejaculation.
 Alprostadil should not be used more than 3 times a week, and it is important to wait 24 hours between each use.

 The dose typically provided for Alprostadil will depend on the way that you apply the medication.
 For the injection delivery, you can expect a dosage of 2.5 micrograms for the first dose, followed by five micrograms in a second dose to be given after response has been proven to the first dose.

 Some doctors increase the dosage to 7.5 micrograms after the second dose, with increased steps up to 10 micrograms depending on the individual needs of the user.
 Sometimes, Alprostadil may require some experimentation to find a dosage suitable for providing an erection that lasts for up to 1 hour.

 Muse Alprostadil is often given in doses of around 250 micrograms, adjusted according to the response of the individual patient.
 The maximum dose per day is 2, and the maximum dose per week is 7.
 It is important not to exceed the dosage provided by your doctor, as incorrect usage of Alprostadil can severely harm the penis and cause lasting damage.